10 Qualities of Scrum Master

 Let's look at some characteristics that will help you master with your Scrum Master Role.
+1. Communication

 This is a given, in any role.
 However, as a scrum master you are listening, comprehending, repeating, summarizing, energizing, observing, writing, simplifying, critiquing, suggesting, asserting, chatting, presenting - all in one.
 Each conversation merits its own synergy and skill.